 The symposium will be a hybrid of in-person and online formats with the in-person event taking place in the Royal College of Physicians, Kildare Street, Dublin 2.

-Programme Manager for Uillinn West Cork Arts Centre Justing Foster was represented on a panel in her roles as Programme Manager for Arts for Helath West Cork and Arts and Health Coordinators Ireland.
-The Panel Explored Arts and Creativity as a Strategy for Community Wellbeing along with Maureen Kennelly Arts Council Director, Yvonne O’Neill HSE Community Operations hosted by Olivia O’Leary.
+Programme Manager for Uillinn West Cork Arts Centre Justing Foster was represented on a panel in her roles as Programme Manager for Arts for Health West Cork and Arts and Health Coordinators Ireland.
+The Panel explored Arts and Creativity as a Strategy for Community Wellbeing along with Maureen Kennelly Arts Council Director, Yvonne O’Neill HSE Community Operations hosted by Olivia O’Leary.

 Shared at the event were two wonderful examples of practice from Music + Health Ireland (Limeric )and Waterford Healing Arts Trust (Waterford)